Active clubs

-Active Clubs are decentralized cells of white supremacist and neo-Nazi groups active in many U.S. states, with multiple chapters in other nations.
+Active clubs are decentralized cells of white supremacist and neo-Nazi groups masquerading as a fitness-focused organization active in North America and Europe.
 Largely inspired by the defunct street-fighting Rise Above Movement formed by Robert Rundo in 2017 and hooliganism, the network was created in January 2021 and promotes mixed martial arts to fight against what it asserts is a system that is targeting the white race, as well as a "warrior spirit" to prepare for a forthcoming race war.
 Some extremism researchers have characterized the network as a "shadow or stand-by army" which could be activated for coordinated violence.
-The English branch was involved in organising the 2024 United Kingdom riots.
+The English branch was involved in organising the 2024 United Kingdom riots and the 2026 Northern Ireland riots.

 Origins

 The origin of the network has been traced to Robert Rundo, who formed the Rise Above Movement in Southern California in 2017.
 Facing federal rioting charges in the United States, Rundo left for southeastern Europe to promote the movement.
 He has described his goal as creating "White Nationalism 3.0" and envisioned a decentralized cell network that would be difficult for researchers and law enforcement to track.
 He created an online messaging and merchandising organization to encourage communications with other white supremacist groups, such as Patriot Front.

 Rundo was extradited from Romania to face charges in the United States in August 2023.
 His supporters have held "Free Rundo" demonstrations in several countries, including Russia, Sweden, and Canada.